 The hike to Ham Tin Beach from Sai Wan can be quite challenging.
 We hiked on a very hot day, with the sun beating down on us.
 Walking uphill wasn’t easy in the heat.
-The total distance is just under 2 kms and it took us about 40 minutes.
+The total distance is just under 2 km and it took us about 40 minutes.

 This stunning view continues as you descend into Ham Tin Beach.
 Ham Tin Beach, along with Sai Wan Beach, are the only two beaches that have facilities and restaurants.
-The two restaurants on Ham Tin, Hoi Fung Store and On Kee Store, are on the opposite end of the beach from the steps that you descend.
+The two restaurants on Ham Tin, Hoi Fung Store and On Kee Store are on the opposite end of the beach from the steps that you descend.
 Once again, both these restaurants can help you book speedboat tickets back to Sai Kung.

 We ended up grabbing lunch at Hoi Fung Store, which was surprisingly good but a little expensive.
-Fortunately, the restaurant is really well stocked with food and drinks of all types.
+Fortunately, the restaurant is well stocked with food and drinks of all types.